yacinebouaouni/LeetCode-Solutions/README.md

 ## Heap
 * In problems like [Maximum Subsequence Score]() it's usefull to zip and sort the two arrays.
 The sorting order is important.
+* When we try to track the minimum in two sides of an array => Use two heaps